rykergogo/rykergogo.github.io/README.md

 # Rykergogo - Ethical Hacking
 ## Huntress CTF Solutions!
-### After solving all challenges, I picked those which I thought were the most fun and wrote my solutions.
+### These are my solutions to Huntress challenges that I found to be the most fun.
 <br>
 <details markdown>
   <br>